Managing anxiety in tough economic times

 - Watching TV for hours each day and hearing the same information over and over.

-“The worst response to feeling anxious is increased substance abuse, especially alcohol,” Winston says.
+“The worst response to feeling anxious is increased substance abuse, Expand Your Sperm Production, especially alcohol,” Winston says.
 She recommends getting a massage, working out, spending time with pets or children, or drinking a cup of tea.

 If you find yourself worrying about the economy and your finances for hours each day, to the point where you have difficulty sleeping or concentrating on other tasks even though you are aware your fears are irrational, it’s time to take action.
 You can take these steps to reduce your anxiety in times of economic uncertainty:

 - Turn off the TV.
-Take a break from the bad news, especially if it adds to your fear and anxiety.
+Take a break from the bad news, especially if it adds to your fear and anxiety, find more info on clearporesdirect.com.

 - Determine if immediate action is required.
 Make a plan to call a financial adviser, delay vacation plans, or even to do nothing for right now.
 Then let your worries take a back seat to the plan and the rest of your day.